hapostgres/pg_auto_failover/docs/faq.rst

     monitor to the registered Postgres nodes, and use the ``hostname`` and ``port`` as registered.

-    The ``pg_autoctl show state`` commands column *Reachable* contains "yes" when the monitor could connect to a specific node, "no" when this connection failed, and "unknown" when no connection has been attempted yet, since the last startup time of the monitor.
+    The ``pg_autoctl show state`` commands column *Health* contains "1" when the monitor could connect to a specific node, "0" when this connection failed, and "-1" when no connection has been attempted yet, since the last startup time of the monitor.

-    The *Reachable* column from ``pg_autoctl show state`` command output must show a "yes" entry before a new standby node can be orchestrated up to the "secondary" goal state.
+    The *Health* column from ``pg_autoctl show state`` command output must show a "1" entry before a new standby node can be orchestrated up to the "secondary" goal state.

  2. pg_autoctl service must be running